jsl5710/starter-hugo-academic/content/home/experience.md

     description: |2-
         Roles include:

-        * Information technology Teacher
+        * Information Technology Teacher
-          * Manage IT Lab and assigned class
+          * Manage IT lab and assigned class
           * Direct IT course, examinations and lab sessions
           * Manage students' questions and concerns
-          * Prepare students for the Caribbean Secondary Education Exam
+          * Prepare students for the Caribbean Secondary Education Exam (CXC)